Adelaide Street Circuit: Victoria Park (Turns 12, 13, 14 and 15)

 After accelerating out of the hairpin the driver faces a left turn and a long sweeping right-hand curve back into Victoria Park behind the pit area.
 The lap concludes with another right-hand hairpin (Racetrack Hairpin) onto the pit straight.

 The track is essentially flat except for a small valley on the Brock Straight, and a slight incline on Jones Straight, while the run-up Wakefield Road from turns 3 to 4 also has a slight incline.
 All of these sections of the track run in an east–west direction.
 The elevation ranges from 36–53 m.

 During the Formula One and early V8 Supercar eras the Victoria Park Racecourse, a horse racing track, was located at the park, though has since been removed.

 Sprint Circuit

 Between 2014 and 2018, an annual Adelaide Motorsport Festival ran on the Victoria Park Sprint Circuit, a shortened 1.4 km layout.
 The layout turned right along Wakefield Street after the Senna Chicane and then rejoined the main circuit for the final corners.
 The event had attracted older Formula 1 machinery, with Ivan Capelli holding the lap record in a March CG891.
-The event is scheduled to return on March 24-26, 2023.
+The event was returned on March 24–26, 2023; and was also held on March 15–17, 2024.